training2020/example-environment-configuration-repo/README.md

 ## Introduction

+Recall that having your own dedicated environment configuration repository in GitHub allows you to separate environment configuration from static Gateway policies and services.
+In order to connect your configuration repository to the CI pipeline, you'll also need to install Weave Flux.

 To learn more about the _Example Environment Configuration Repo_ and _WeaveWorks' Flux_, go to [Introduction to Repository](https://github.com/CAAPIM/example-environment-configuration-repo/wiki/1.-Introduction-to-Example-Environment-Configuration-Repo).

 ### Install Instructions